Aphorica/vuetify-icon-stack/README.md

 ## Overview

+Extremely light implementation of an icon stack.

-Implements an icon stack, each icon associated with a state.
-When a state is set, the associated icon lifts to the top of the stack and is visible.
+Each icon is associated with a state.
+When a state is subsequently set, the associated icon becomes visible and clickable.

+Stack order does not change, only button visibility changes.

-Clicking on the icon returns the associated state.
+Clicking on the icon returns the associated state with the visible icon.